mēnēm by Capsule ↗

 Avanguardia Sensoriale explores the design and launch of a new flanker for Giorgio Armani’s Acqua di Giò fragrance line, introduced through an immersive event experience.

-The project envisions a multi-sensory launch event hosted at Museo del Novecento in Milan, chosen for its strong artistic and cultural identity.
-The goal is
+The project envisions a multi-sensory launch event hosted at Museo del Novecento in Milan, chosen

-to create an experience that deeply engages the audience, allowing them to connect with the essence of the new fragrance through sight, sound, and scent.
+the essence of the new fragrance through sight, sound, and scent.

-Through this sensorial journey, visitors are invited to explore how art and scent can merge to evoke emotion and meaning, transforming the perception
+to explore how art and scent can merge to evoke emotion and meaning, transforming the perception

 of a fragrance into a cultural experience.